Posts

 Image

 An archaeo-dog is a dog with an owner who is fanatical about prehistoric sites and archaeology and I am frequently asked if dogs are welcome on my tours.
 We all know that dogs are part of the family so, if you are booking a private party, well-behaved archaeo-dogs are very welcome.
 If you are making a standard booking (ie NOT private) please check first if you wish to bring your dog along as other guests may object (or there may already be an archaeo-dog on the tour).
+Rosie and Kaiser from Australia came for a sniff around in September 2025 Poppy from the Netherlands was our first Archaeo-dog

 Image